Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou30/index.md

 It can be used in a variety of ways including:

-\- add to your own carrier oil
+\- applying to scratches, blemishes and small wounds

-\- use in an essential oil diffuser
+\-applying to closed to help reduce scarring

-\- add to a warm bath
+\- add to a warm bath if skin is dry

-\- use in home-made lotions or balms
+\- use in home-made salves

 Also available in  a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.